Cheddar Cheese and Asparagus Omelette

 I used to be intimidated by omelettes because I was under the impression I had to flip them like a pancake.
-With this method, you push the cooked egg from the edge of the pan to the middle of the pan so the uncooked egg can run to the edges and fill in the gaps.
+Instead, you may push the cooked egg from the edge of the pan to the middle of the pan so the uncooked egg can run to the edges and fill in the gaps.
 You continue to follow this pattern until the bottom is entirely set, and then you just have to wait for the top of the eggs to cook.
 Then, sprinkle cheese and your veggies on half the egg and fold over the other half of the omelette to form a half-moon shape.
 It’s so easy!

 - 5 eggs